fittexxcoin/electron-fittexxcoin/ios/README.rst

 Connecting to TestNet
 ---------------------
-If you want to run the app to point to the LMC TestNet network:
+If you want to run the app to point to the FXX TestNet network:

   * Edit / Duplicate the Xcode "Scheme" for Electron Cash and set the envronment variable: `EC_TESTNET`

 Additional Notes
 ----------------
 The app built by this Xcode project is a fully running standalone Electron Cash as an iPhone app.
-It pulls in sources from `../electronlambda` and other places when generating the Xcode project, but everything that is needed (.py files, Python interpreter, etc) ends up packaged in the generated iOS .app!
+It pulls in sources from `../electronfittexxcoin` and other places when generating the Xcode project, but everything that is needed (.py files, Python interpreter, etc) ends up packaged in the generated iOS .app!